 - Copper Ore Types: Sulfides vs. Oxides

-From wiring and plumbing to coinage and electronics, copper is key for a range of applications.
+From wiring and plumbing to electric vehicles and electronics, base metal copper is key for a range of important applications in various industries.

 Copper price today: Supply and demand

-Chile is the world’s number-one copper producer, with Peru and China coming in a distant second and third.
-China also takes the lead on the demand side, accounting for over 40 percent of global demand.
-A spike in demand from China led to a run in copper prices from 2003 to 2008, and copper rose again from late 2008 to 2011 after dropping drastically in the wake of the 2008 global financial crisis.
+Chile is the world’s number one copper producer, with Peru and China coming in a distant second and third.
+China takes the lead on the demand side, accounting for over 40 percent of global demand.
+A spike in demand from China led to a jump in copper prices from 2003 to 2008, and copper rose again from late 2008 to 2011 after dropping drastically in the wake of the 2008 global financial crisis.

-Mine production — Mine disruptions are another important influence on the copper price today.
-BHP Billiton’s (NYSE:BHP,ASX:BHP,LSE:BLT) Escondida mine in Chile faced a labor strike early in 2017 that halted production for several weeks, and Freeport-McMoran’s (NYSE:FCX) Grasberg mine in Indonesia faced disruptions during a mining permit dispute with Indonesia’s government.
+2. Mine production — Mine disruptions are another important influence on the copper price today.
+Typically mining disruptions for copper are attributed to permitting or labor disputes, such as when BHP’s (NYSE:BHP,ASX:BHP,LSE:BHP) Escondida mine in Chile faced a labor strike early in 2017 that halted production for several weeks, or when Freeport-McMoran’s (NYSE:FCX) Grasberg mine in Indonesia faced disruptions during a mining permit dispute with Indonesia’s government.

 How much should investors pay attention to copper stockpiles?
-Speaking to Reuters, Robin Bhar, head of metals research at Societe Generale (EPA:GLE), emphasized that it’s important to look at inventories across the globe to get a better picture of the copper supply landscape.
+Speaking to Reuters, Robin Bhar, head of metals research at Societe Generale (OTC Pink:SCGLF,EPA:GLE), emphasized that it’s important to look at inventories across the globe to get a better picture of the copper supply landscape.